jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (DWP) is the total of dividend withholding payments (calculated after loss offsets are claimed under section NH 3 but before any reduction is allowed under section NH 7) that must be deducted by the company from dividends paid to the company during the tax year
   (SGEIP) is the surplus group excess interest allocation percentage calculated under subsection (2) for the company and the tax year
   (TR) is the rate of income tax stated in schedule 1, part A, clause 5 for the tax year.
-(5) A conduit tax relief company has a conduit tax relief account adjustment of an amount calculated as follows: FDAA x TR where—
+(5) A conduit tax relief company has a conduit tax relief account adjustment of an amount calculated as follows:FDAA x TRwhere—
   (FDAA) is the company's foreign dividend adjustment amount for the tax year (TR) is the rate of income tax stated in schedule 1, part A, clause 5 for the tax year.
 (6) A membership change that has only a temporary effect on the company's foreign attributed income group is disregarded when making calculations under this section, if a purpose or effect of the change is to defeat the intent and application of this section.